Robust Dynamic Selection of Tested Modules in Software Testing for Maximizing Delivered Reliability: Model Description and Mathematical Formulation

-Note that if the testing process is at state $(\mathbf{x},t)$ and the tester chooses module $C_i$, then the defect number in module $C_j$ will remain the same, $j\neq i$.
-For each defect in module $C_i$, with probability $\theta_i$ it will be detected and removed.
-Thus, the defect number in module $C_i$ is a random number, which can be written as $\sum_{j=1}^{x_i}W_{i,j}$, where $W_{i,j}$ is independent with each other and follows Bernoulli distribution with parameter $1-\theta_i$.
+Note that if the testing process is at state $(\mathbf{x},t)$ and the tester chooses to test module $i$, then the defect number in module $j$ will remain unchanged, for $j\neq i$.
+For each defect in module $i$, with probability $\theta_i$ it will be detected and removed.
+Thus, the number of defects remaining in module $i$ is a random number, which can be written as $\sum_{j=1}^{x_i}W_{i,j}$, where $W_{i,j}$ is independent with each other and follows the Bernoulli distribution with parameter $1-\theta_i$.
+Hence, the number of defects remaining in module $i$ follows the binomial distribution with parameters $x_i$ and $1-\theta_i$, $i=1,2,\cdots,m$.